-Objective 3: Increase the percentage of participants in CoC funded transitional housing that move into permanent housing to 65 percent or more.
+Objective 3: Increase the percentage of participants in CoC-funded transitional housing that move into permanent housing to 65 percent or more.

-The ultimate objective of transitional housing is to help homeless families and individuals obtain permanent housing and self-sufficiency.
-Each SHP-TH project is expected to report the percentage of participants moving to permanent housing on its Annual Progress Report (APR).
-CoCs then use this data from all of its CoC funded transitional housing projects to report on the overall CoC performance on form 4C.
+The transitional housing objective is to help homeless individuals and families obtain permanent housing and self-sufficiency.
+Each SHP-TH project is expected to report the percentage of participants moving to permanent housing on its Annual Performance Report (APR).
+CoCs then use this data from all of the CoC-funded transitional lousing projects to report on the overall CoC performance on form 4C.
 Continuum of Care (CoC) Housing Performance.

-On this section, CoCs are to describe short-term and long-term plans for increasing the percentage of transitional housing participants moving from its SHP-TH projects into permanent housing to at least 65 percent.
-In addition, CoCs will indicate the current percentage of SHP-TH project participants moving into permanent housing as indicated on form 4C, as well as the expected percentage in 12-months, 5-years, and 10-years.
-CoCs that do not have any CoC funded transitional housing projects (SHP-TH) for which an APR was required, should indicate this in both of the narratives below and enter ¿0¿ in the first numeric field below.
+In this section, CoCs are to describe short-term and long-term plans for increasing the percentage of transitional housing participants who move from SHP-TH projects into permanent housing to at least 65 percent or more.
+CoCs will indicate the current percentage of SHP-TH project participants moving into permanent housing as indicated on from 4C. as well as the expected percentage in 12 months, 5 years, and 10 years.
+CoCs that do not have any CoC funded transitional housing projects (SHP-TH) for which an APR was required should enter "0" in the numeric fields below and note in the narratives.

-For additional instructions, refer to the ¿Exhibit 1 Detailed Instructions; which can be accessed on the left-hand menu bar.
+For additional instructions, refer to the "Exhibit 1 Detailed Instructions" which can be accessed on the left-hand menu bar.